greedyemu/website/README.md

 https://greedyemu.com is hosted on AWS using S3, Route 53, CloudFront and Certificate Manager.

-Sync files between Github and AWS S3 bucket using Github Actions:
+Move files from GitHub to AWS S3 bucket using GitHub Actions:
 https://github.com/enamhasan/GitHub-S3-Sync

 ### AWS guides: